1952 steel strike

 The 1952 steel strike was a strike by the United Steelworkers of America (USWA) against U.S. Steel (USS) and nine other steelmakers.
 The strike was scheduled to begin on April 9, 1952, but US President Harry Truman nationalized the American steel industry hours before the workers walked out.
 The steel companies sued to regain control of their facilities.
 On June 2, 1952, in a landmark decision, the US Supreme Court ruled in Youngstown Sheet & Tube Co. v.
 Sawyer, 343 U.S. 579 (1952), that the President lacked the authority to seize the steel mills.
+The strike involved 560,000 workers.

 The Steelworkers struck to win a wage increase.
-The strike lasted 53 days and ended on July 24, 1952 on essentially the same terms that the union had proposed four months earlier.
+The strike lasted 53 days and ended on July 24, 1952, on essentially the same terms that the union had proposed four months earlier.

 Wage control policy during the Korean War

 On February 9, 1950, Senator Joseph McCarthy denounced the Truman administration for permitting known communists to remain in the employment of the federal government.
 The incident sparked a four-year period of anticommunist policies and attitudes, which came to be known as McCarthyism.
 The accusations by McCarthy and others put the administration on the political defensive and led him to seek ways in which he might prove he was not "soft on communism."

 On June 25, 1950, North Korea invaded South Korea, touching off the Korean War.
-American wartime mobilization agencies, including the recently-formed National Security Resources Board (NSRB), were dormant.
+American wartime mobilization agencies, including the recently formed National Security Resources Board (NSRB), were dormant.
 Truman attempted to use the NSRB as the nation's military mobilization agency.
 He quadrupled the defense budget to $50 billion, and the NSRB placed controls on prices, wages, and raw materials.
 Inflation soared and shortages in food, consumer goods, and housing appeared.

 On September 8, 1950, the US Congress enacted the Defense Production Act.
 Title II permitted the President to requisition any facilities, property, equipment, supplies, and component parts of raw materials that were needed for the national defense.
 Title IV gave the President the authority to impose wage and price controls in progressive steps (ranging from voluntary controls to controls in essential industries to overall controls).

 On September 9, Truman issued Executive Order 10161, which established the Economic Stabilization Agency (ESA) to coordinate and supervise wage and price controls.
 Using the wage and price control model developed in World War II, the Truman administration created two subagencies in ESA.
 The Office of Price Stabilization (OPS) was given the power to regulate prices, and the Wage Stabilization Board (WSB) oversaw the creation of wage stabilization rules.
 The division of labor was specifically designed to unlink wages from prices.
 If prices rose automatically with wages, the inflationary spiral would continue unabated.
 Placing the onus solely on workers to keep wages low risked the wrath of labor, a lesson that the administration had learned from the World War II experience.
 Delinking wages and prices leveled the playing field.
 Both workers and employers would now be forced to justify, independently, the wages and prices that they demanded.